ArjunVarshney/pdf-ops/README.md

 ## Usage Examples

+> **Note** - Some of the functions in this module only work on the clients side, not on server side
 > **Note** - All the pdf files in these examples are not kept directly inside of the root folder but in a folder named "test_files" inside the root folder

 ### Split Pdfs